Back to top

 Spinach Leafminer Injury

-Spinach and beet leafminers, typically an early-season pest, may cause damage to early greens.
-These pests attack crops and weeds in the plant family Chenopodiaceae, which includes chard, beets, and spinach as well as several weed species including lamb’s quarters.
-The two fly species are very similar and have overlapping hosts.
-However, beet leafminers prefer laying eggs on beet leaves and spinach leafminer may also cause damage in Solanaceous crops such as peppers.
+Spinach and beet leafminers are two closely-related species of early-season maggot pests that damage early greens.
+These insects attack crops and weeds in the plant family Chenopodiaceae, which includes chard, beets, and spinach, as well as several weed species including lambsquarters.
+Spinach leafminer (Pegomya hyoscyami) and beet leafminer (Pegomya betae) are very similar species in behavior, appearance, plant hosts, and damage and generally cannot be distinguished in the field.
+However, beet leafminers prefer laying eggs on beet leaves and spinach leafminer may also cause damage in solanaceous crops such as peppers.

 Life Cycle:

-The oblong white eggs, less than 1 mm long, are laid in neat clusters on the underside of the leaves and hatch in 3-6 days.
+The fly overwinters as a pupa in the soil and emerges around mid-May.
+The adult—a small, gray fly 5-7 mm long—then lays eggs on the undersides of host leaves.
+The small (<1 mm), oblong, white eggs are laid in neat rows on the underside of the leaves and hatch in 3-6 days.
 They are easy to spot if you scout by looking under the leaves.
-The maggots may migrate from leaf to leaf down a row.
+The resulting larvae can be seen by peeling the outer layer of the leaf to reveal one or several pale, white maggots.
 They become fully grown in just a few weeks and drop into the soil to pupate, though they may also pupate inside the leaf.

-The entire life cycle is 30-40 days.
-There are three to four generations per season.
+The entire life cycle is 30-40 days and there are 3-4 generations per season.
 These generations overlap and can cause continuous season-long damage to succession-planted spinach, beets, and chard.
 Typically mid-late May, late-June and mid-August are peak activity periods.
 After August, pupae enter the overwintering phase and won’t emerge until next spring.

 Crop Injury: